homothetyhk/RandomizerMod/README.md

 - Mask Shards: Allows replacing randomized mask shards with double or quadruple shards, adding up to the same number of masks.
 - Vessel Fragments: Allows replacing randomized vessel fragments with double or triple fragments, adding up to the same number of vessels.
     - These last two settings may be desired to reduce the number of items, particularly in opposition to Duplicate Items.
+- Steel Soul: if enabled, starts the game in Steel Soul (perma-death) mode.
+The Shade Skips setting will be automatically disabled.

 ### Cursed Settings